Strike action: Recognition strikes

 A recognition strike is an industrial strike implemented in order to force a particular employer or industry to recognize a trade union as the legitimate collective bargaining agent for a company's workers.
 In 1949, their use in the United States was described as "a weapon used with varying results by labor for the last forty years or more".
-One example cited was the successful formation of the United Auto Workers.
+One example cited was the successful formation of the United Auto Workers, which achieved recognition from General Motors through the Flint sit-down strike of 1936–37.
 They were more common prior to the advent of modern American labor law (including the National Labor Relations Act), which introduced processes legally compelling an employer to recognize the legitimacy of properly certified unions.

 Two examples include the U.S. Steel recognition strike of 1901, and the subsequent coal strike of 1902.
 A 1936 study of strikes in the United States indicated that about one third of the total number of strikes between 1927 and 1928, and over 40 percent in 1929, were due to "demands for union recognition, closed shop, and protest against union discrimination and violation of union agreements".
 A 1988 study of strike activity and unionization in non-union municipal police departments between 1972 and 1978 found that recognition strikes were carried out "primarily where bargaining laws [provided] little or no protection of bargaining rights."

 In 1937, there were 4,740 strikes in the United States.
 This was the greatest strike wave in American labor history.
 The number of major strikes and lockouts in the U.S. fell by 97% from 381 in 1970 to 187 in 1980 to only 11 in 2010.
 Companies countered the threat of a strike by threatening to close or move a plant.

 The International Covenant on Economic, Social and Cultural Rights, adopted in 1967, ensures the right to strike in Article 8.
 The European Social Charter, adopted in 1961, also ensures the right to strike in Article 6.

 The Farah Strike, 1972–1974, labeled the "strike of the century," was organized and led by Mexican American women predominantly in El Paso, Texas.